sgtoj/glug/README.md

 ## contributing

-Contributions, suggestions, or bug reports are always welcome! feel free to open an issue or pull request if you’d like to help. note that major changes may require some discussion beforehand.
+Contributions, suggestions, or bug reports are always welcome!
+Feel free to open an issue or pull request if you’d like to help.
+Note that major changes may require some discussion beforehand.